sutrolabs/census-docs/datasets/saas-datasets/README.md

 - Data is automatically refreshed based on your configured schedule
 - When you delete a dataset, all associated data is permanently removed from storage
 - You maintain full control over which objects and fields are imported

-## Getting Started

-To create your first SaaS Dataset:

-1. Navigate to the `Datasets` tab in Census
-2. Click `+ New Dataset` in the top-right corner
-3. Select `Import Dataset from App`
-4. Choose your CRM system (HubSpot or Salesforce)
-5. Select the objects and fields you want to import
-6. Configure your refresh schedule
-7. Save your dataset

 ## Features and Capabilities